Gapi Baguna: Abortive marriage project

 In spite of the perennial rivalry with Ternate, relations were not entirely severed, as the two Sultanates stood in a dualistic relation sealed by marriages.
 The Portuguese complained that the Tidore ruler forwarded classified information to his Ternate counterpart.
 Gapi Baguna had a role in promoting the succession of Saidi Berkat as Sultan of Ternate in 1583.
 He was betrothed to a Ternatan princess, sister of Sultan Saidi Berkat, who feared that Tidore would otherwise support his uncle Mandar Syah who had claims to the Ternatan throne.
 As it was, the lady was abducted by Mandar Syah before the marriage had taken place.
 This notorious act was in fact carried out due to intrigues hatched by Sultan Saidi, who now found a good opportunity to execute his uncle and rival in 1586.
 Ternatan tradition says that the princess, Boki Randangagalo, was denounced by the Tidore ruler who is here called Mamolo; he left her to drift in a boat at sea, though she was rescued and brought to the Bacan Sultanate.
 To this incident is attributed the origin of the long-standing rivalry between Ternate and Tidore (which in fact had started long before).

 Death and succession

 In the 1590s Gapi Baguna was already an old man by the standards of the time.
 He was known to maintain a relatively frugal lifestyle, and when he fell ill after a feast there were consequently suspicions of foul play.
-According to Argensola the ailing ruler passed away on 29 April 1599, shortly before the Dutch and English showed up in Maluku.
+According to Argensola the ailing ruler died on 29 April 1599, shortly before the Dutch and English showed up in Maluku.
 Other documents suggest he may have died at least one month later.
 Argensola states that he left two nephews called Kaicili Mole and Kaicili Kota (the Younger).
 Mole was the heir to the throne by 1584.
 However, Kota was regarded the more legitimate heir, since his mother was the main consort of the previous ruler Gava.
 Since Kota was suspected of being inclined towards Ternate, it was eventually Mole who succeeded his uncle.